carboxylman/stackdb/doc/hacker-guide.md

 Here's a quick overview of the source tree:

-  * include/ -- common StackDB header files: data structures, architecture support, utility functions and structures
+  * include/ -- common Stackdb header files: data structures, architecture support, utility functions and structures
   * lib/ -- implementations of the header files in include/
   * dwdebug/ -- DWARF debuginfo and ELF support for reading binary